-The adjuster dug even deeper, and found that the parking lot had grown in size.
-Aerial imagery showed that year over year there had been encroachment on the river as the owners brought in fill.
-Yet no permits were ever found, indicating that this parking lot expansion was occurring without the oversight and permission of the local government.
+But it doesn’t stop there.
+As the adjuster dug deeper it turns out that aerial imagery showed that the parking lot had grown year over year as owners brought in fill, encroaching on the river.
+Yet no permits were ever found, indicating that the parking lot expansion was occurring without oversight from local, state or federal officials.

-The SecondLook adjuster reached out to the carrier for the parking lot, presenting evidence that the owners were aware of the risk.
-The evidence was compelling enough that a settlement was reached with the parking lot carrier, subrogation money was collected for the SecondLook client, and deductibles were returned to many very happy customers.
+In this particular case the SecondLook adjuster was able to present evidence to the carrier for the parking lot resulting in an amicable settlement.
+The subrogation money was collected for the SecondLook client and deductibles were returned to many very happy customers.

-There is a reason that 15% of all claim files are closed with missed subrogation.
-Adjusters, models, AI and ML can identify less complex recovery opportunities.
-SecondLook’s Chameleon technology takes things a step further by adding over 600 years of collective claims experience to identify what everyone else misses…to the tune of millions of dollars annually for insurers in the US and abroad.
+There is a reason that 15% of all claims are closed with a missed subrogation opportunity.
+Basic investigations, algorithms, AI and ML can all do a decent job on subrogation ID for less complex recovery opportunities.
+But as cases get more complex, it requires a lot of digging, knowledge and intuition to get to the right outcome.
+SecondLook’s SecondLook Technology takes things a step further by modeling over 600 years of collective claims experience to ID what others miss.
+To date, the company has recovered over a billion dollars for clients.

 Chris Tidball is an Executive Claims Consultant with SecondLook, a leading provider of subrogation services.
-His career has spanned more than thirty years, working in adjusting, leadership, and consulting roles for multiple top insurers.
-He is the author of Re-Adjusted: 20 Essential Rules To Take Your Claims Organization From Ordinary To Extraordinary, fictional thrillers Swoop & Squat and Deep State and is the creator of the TV series The Adjuster.
+His career has spanned more than thirty years, working in adjusting, leadership and consulting roles for multiple to insurers.
+He is the author of Re-Adjusted: Taking Your Claims Organization From Ordinary to Extraordinary, fictional thrillers Swoop & Squat and Deep State, and is the creator of the TV series The Adjuster.
 To learn more about how SecondLook can deliver missed revenue to you please contact email@example.com or visit www.secondlook.net